 The Audit Committee comprises two members, all of whom are Independent Non-Executive Directors.
 Appointments to the Committee are made by the Board.
 The Board has satisfied itself that the Committee's membership includes directors with recent and relevant financial experience.

-The members of the Committee that served since 26 February 2018, Settlement of the IPO, were:
+The members of the Committee that served were:

 - 1. Mr. Aat Schouwenaar (chairman of the Audit Committee) - 2.
 Mr. Pieter Maarten Feenstra